-Person shot dead on Tod Avenue in Youngstown
+Person shot dead on Tod Lane in Youngstown

 Officers have taped off several streets as a crime scene.

-Police have placed 40 shell casings in the street starting at a vacant lot just before 163 Tod Ave.
+Police have placed 40 shell casings in the street starting at a vacant lot just before 163 Tod Lane.
 The evidence markers continue east down the street to a home in the 130s.

-A representative from the Mahoning County Coroners Office has also just arrived.
+A representative from the Mahoning County Coroner's Office has also just arrived.

 This is the second shooting today.